Adobe-Consulting-Services/adobe-consulting-services.github.io/_acs-aem-commons/features/package-garbage-collector/index.md

 - **scheduler:**
 This is a cron expression that gives great flexibility in when and how frequently the garbage collection is run.
 By default, an empty value here will cause the job to run at 02:30 every day.
 - **groupName:**
 This is the group name of the packages that you want to remove.
+It will be matched exactly - no wildcards are supported.
 - **maxAgeInDays:**
 Packages matching the group name that were installed more than this number of days ago will be removed.